eyeyar03/Notes/design-patterns/README.md

 It lets the algorithm vary independently from clients that use it.

+The class diagram of Strategy and State Patterns are essentially the same, but the 2 differ in their intent.
+With Strategy, the client usually specifies the strategy object that the context is composed with.
+While the pattern provides flexibility to change strategy object at runtime, often there is a strategy object that is most appropriate for a context object.
+For instance, in our duck examples, some of our ducks were configured to fly with typical flying behavior (like mallard ducks), while others were configured with a fly behavior that kept them grounded (like rubber ducks).
+Strategy Pattern is a flexible alternative to subclassing.
+(Strategy vs State)

 ### Observer Pattern

 Defines a one-to-many dependency between objects so that when one object changes state, all of its dependencies are